khaldoun-xyz/standard/docs/git_handbook.md

 - `git reset --soft HEAD^`: revert the last commit and keep the changes in an uncommited stage.
   (Use `git reset --hard HEAD^` to revert the last commit and delete all changes.)

+## Git repository setup

+1. Use Khaldoun's git repo template: Whenever possible, create a new repo with [Assaas](https://github.com/khaldoun-xyz/assaas) as your base template.
+2. Only allow squash merging: After creating the repo, go to General settings on Github, scroll to the `Pull Requests` section and only select `Allow squash merging`.
+3. Auto-delete a branch after merging: In the same settings section, activate `Automatically delete head branches`.